asgardphp/docs/db.md

 The DB package lets you manipulate the database, build SQL queries and manipulate the tables structure with Schema.

+##Installation
+**If you are using the Asgard Framework you don't need to install this library as it part of the default libraries that Asgard uses.**

+In your composer file:

+    "require": {
+        "asgard/db": "dev-master"
+	}

 ##DB

 To connect to the database and make SQL queries.
 [See the documentation.](docs/db-db)